ember-learn/ember-blog/content/the-ember-times-issue-171.md

 Be kind,

-Chris Ng, and the Learning Team
+Chris Ng, Jen Weber and the Learning Team